gesinn-it-pub/mwbot/README.md

 #### request(params, customRequestOptions)
 This request assumes you're acting against a MediaWiki API.
+It allows you to easily craft custom MediaWiki API Request.
-It does basic error handling, memorizes tokens and the API URL.
+It also does basic error handling, and uses the login data if given.
 ```js
 bot.request({
     action: 'edit',